Abortion

 • Our appointments are FREE of charge and confidential.

 • We offer urine-based pregnancy tests that have a 99% accuracy rate and also perform limited OB ultrasounds, depending on your gestation.
-All of our services are administered by a medical professional.
+All of our services are administered by licensed medical professionals.

 Go through the points below and check any that apply to you.